rhaleblian/pepper-cmaj7plus/README.md

 Plays an extended Cmaj7 chord on the Bela PEPPER.

 You could use this to test your knobs.
-Knobs 1 through 7 control the volume of each note.
+Knobs 1 through 8 control the volume of each note.
-Knob 8 controls the overall volume.

 Clone this repo into ~/Bela/projects: